1. Home

 Many townships do not have a reticulated sewer to dispose of household wastewater and therefore have to rely on domestic on-site wastewater treatment systems.
 If these are poorly managed they can be a public health or environmental risk.

-In areas where there is no reticulated sewer it is a requirement that a septic tank be installed in accordance with the EPA Code of Practice and other relevant legislation.
-The system must be an approved system by the Victorian EPA, be installed by a registered plumber as well as adequately maintained.
+In areas where there is no reticulated sewer, a septic system is required to be installed in accordance with the Victorian EPA Code of Practice and other relevant legislation.
+The septic system must be a Victorian EPA approved system, be installed by a registered plumber and be adequately maintained.

 For further information please see the EPA website.

-If you are installing or making any alterations to a septic tank system you must first apply to Council for a permit to install prior to any works beginning.
+If you are installing or making any alterations to a septic tank system you must first apply to Council for a permit to install prior to any works commence.

 To register your septic tank installation or alterations with Council, please fill in the Application for a Permit to Install or Alter a Septic Tank System form.

-For further information, contact Council’s Environmental Health Officer on 1300 520 520.
+For further information, contact Council’s Environmental Health Officer on 1300 520 520 or email publichealth@buloke.vic.gov.au